Sorry, the content of this store can't be seen by a younger audience. Come back when you're older.

 This object qualifies for free USA shipping and a flat rate fee of $60 if shipping internationally.

 Achaemenid artisans of the Parthian Empire used the iconography of Dionysus the Greek god of wine on many things, including jewelry.
 This Dionysian influence is evident in this gold element that takes the shape of grape clusters.

 Five separate clusters begin at the lower hemisphere of the rounded pendant and taper off as they meet at the bottom axis.
-This drop, that possibly once belonged to pair of earrings, is an excellent representation of the synthesis of Greek and Near Eastern elements that are indicative of Parthian culture.
-The grape motif dates back to the third millennium BC.
+This drop, which possibly once belonged to pair of earrings, is an excellent representation of the synthesis of Greek and Near Eastern elements that are indicative of Parthian culture.
+The grape motif dates back to the third millennium BCE.

 Condition: Intact and in excellent condition overall.

 Provenance: Paul Ilton private collection, acquired prior to 1958

 We ship Tuesday to Friday with FedEx and usually same day if your order is received before 2pm.
 Within the continental USA, packing, shipping and insurance is free.
 Depending on size and destination, delivery times range from one to five business days.